Archive for news

 I’m no longer working directly for any news organization, haven’t been for five years.
 Part of that decision was driven by the writing I saw on the interwebs wall.
 The web was eating the lunch of mainstream media, and combined with “the internet wants content to be free!”-ocracy that developed in the first decade of the 21st century, it all meant that making any kind of a living in media was going to be problematic at best, impossible at worst.

-But what really drove my decision was my utter disgust at what had happened to a profession in the 20+ years I had been in it.
+But what really drove my decision was my utter disgust at what had happened to my profession in the 20+ years I had been in it.
 I was passionate about news, about that first draft of history that is the news business, about the feel of newspapers in my hands, about covering stories that I thought were important, exciting, and informative.

 Democracy only fully works when an educated citizenry has access to unbiased information about what their overall society is up to, going through, exploring, learning, or pissed off about.
 By “unbiased” I mean that the reporter isn’t inserting his/her own opinions into their reportage.